particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen2"}}
-- On the Photon, P1, Electron, and E Series you can only wake on time or `WKP` `RISING` in `HIBERNATE` mode.
+- On the Photon, P1, Electron, and E-Series you can only wake on time or `WKP` `RISING` in `HIBERNATE` mode.

 - GPIO are put into high impedance state before sleep.
 However, you can use `pinMode(INPUT)` to disconnect output pins on Gen 2 devices so the same code can be used for both Gen 2 and Gen 3 with HIBERNATE mode.
 {{note op="end"}}